Skip to content

 Also, unfortunately, there has been a rise of recreational drugs being cut with or otherwise laced with deadly fentanyl.
 This has been increasingly affecting families in the United States, often with heartbreaking results.
 It’s always better to be prepared for any situation.

-In addition to the Suncrest Kroger and Pierpont Landing Pharmacy, other National Prescription Drug Take Back locations include the Village at Heritage Point, the Monongalia County Sheriff’s Department and Sam’s Club Pharmacy, with a table set up outside close to the Walmart side.
+In addition to the Suncrest Towne Centre Kroger and Pierpont Landing Pharmacy, other National Prescription Drug Take Back locations include the Village at Heritage Point, the Monongalia County Sheriff’s Department, Mon Health Medical Center and Sam’s Club Pharmacy.

 Additional locations might be announced before the event takes place.
 Check out this link for more sites and information.